LightwheelAI/leisaac/docs/docs/docs/cloud_simulation/nvidia_brev.md

-# Experence LeIsaac with Nvidia Brev
+# Experience LeIsaac with NVIDIA Brev

-The fastest way to get started with Leisaac — you don't need a high-performance GPU, just a web browser.
+The fastest way to get started with LeIsaac — you don't need a high-performance GPU, just a web browser.

 Open a web browser and navigate to this [link](https://brev.nvidia.com/launchable/deploy/now?launchableID=env-35P96N3pyzVDW3Xlohy7X2TuLCX).
-After the deployment is complete,click the link for port 80 (HTTP) to open Visual Studio Code Server.The default password is `password`.
+After the deployment is complete, click the link for port 80 (HTTP) to open Visual Studio Code Server.
+The default password is `password`.

 Quick install:
 ```bash